survivejs/site/posts/60-purescript-interview.md

 ### Expressive Types

 Other languages have strong type systems - [Elm](http://elm-lang.org/) is probably the most notable example of a language with an ML-like type system, compiling to JavaScript - but PureScript provides many advanced type system features which those languages lack: higher kinded types and type classes are two examples of advanced type system features which PureScript takes from Haskell.
-These features can enable a very high level of code reuse.
+These features can enable a high level of code reuse.

 ### JavaScript Compatibility

 There are other projects with advanced Haskell-like type systems.
 [GHCJS](https://github.com/ghcjs/ghcjs) is a great example - where PureScript is inspired by Haskell, GHCJS is actually full Haskell compiled to JavaScript.

-This is very powerful, since you get to reuse lots of existing work from the Haskell community.
+This is powerful, since you get to reuse lots of existing work from the Haskell community.
 However, what separates PureScript from projects like GHCJS is that PureScript aims for strong compatibility with existing JavaScript tools, as opposed to using existing Haskell tooling.

-Also, compiled PureScript code is very readable, and code generation is very predictable.
+Also, compiled PureScript code is readable, and code generation is predictable.
 By comparison, compiling the full Haskell language to JavaScript (along with its non-strict semantics) can result in large, unreadable code.

 So PureScript sits in an interesting niche between languages like Elm and GHCJS, providing some of the more advanced type system features from Haskell, but keeping very close ties to the JavaScript platform.